 Wedding in Switzerland

 Of course, this will cost you some money.
-In average, you’ll have to pay between 300 CHF and 400 CHF to get officially married in Switzerland.
-If one of the spouse is not Swiss, you’ll have to pay more.
+In average, you will have to pay between 300 CHF and 400 CHF to get officially married in Switzerland.
+If one of the spouses is not Swiss, you will have to pay more.
 Since my wife is Chinese, we paid around 550 CHF for the civil ceremony and certificates.

 If you choose to, you can then marry at the church.
 Historically, every couple was also getting married at the church.
-Today, less and less weddings are religious.
+Today, fewer and fewer weddings are religious.

 We got married at the civil office in Fribourg.
 Only my close family and our two witnesses were present for the ceremony.
 After the ceremony, we invited them to a Chinese restaurant.

 After this, people came to our apartment to continue the party.
 And my closest friends joined us there.
 We did it very simple with BBQ and salads for dinner.
 But it was a lot of fun :)

 We did not have a lot of time because of the duration of my wife’s visa.
 That is why we only invited a few people.
 We plan to do a second ceremony with more people.
 I will share more details about this on the blog later.
 We are still in the planning phase.
 We are not going to have a religious ceremony.
 It will be a simple ceremony.
 There should around 50 people to the second party.
 We may also do a small reception in China around the Chinese new year.

 So far, the costs of our party are relatively frugal.
 We paid around 550 CHF for the official registration.
 We were planning to pay the restaurant for everyone but my parents were faster than me.
 Thanks a lot to them!
 We spent around 250 CHF for the food and drinks for the party at our place.
 So the day was not very expensive for us.